EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.txt

 * Changed the placeholder text for the Merge Field Opt-In Value field to help avoid confusion

 = 1.2.0 =
-* Added a new checkbox that controls whether your checkbox confirmation language is sent to MailChimp
+* Added a new checkbox that controls whether your checkbox confirmation language is sent to Mailchimp
 * Added functionality for adding your checkbox confirmation language as a note on a subscriber's profile
 * Added a new dropdown for saving an opt-in flag as a merge field
 * Added a new text field for entering your opt-in flag value
-* Added a character counter to the checkbox confirmation language field because MailChimp will limit each note to 1,000 characters.
+* Added a character counter to the checkbox confirmation language field because Mailchimp will limit each note to 1,000 characters.
 * Changed default checkbox confirmation language
 * Changed the checkbox so it is no longer pre-checked by default
 * Some copy changes